 - Engage audiences with Wi-Fi streaming audio and customized content delivered directly to their smartphones and Wi-Fi-enabled devices through a mobile app.

-- Hearing aids can connect to an iOS device, allowing Siri to read texts and emails directly through the hearing aid and allows for easy-to-hear streaming of music and videos.
+- Hearing aids can connect to an iOS device.
+This allows Siri to read texts and emails directly through the hearing aid.
+Which allows for an easy-to-hear streaming of music and videos.

 - On-demand interpreting apps call ASL interpreters who can help with language services over video.

 Before long, we may start to see these futuristic hearing assistive technologies take off: